nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements
 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Data should be persistent after exiting and reopening the app
+2. Data should be persistent after exiting and reopening the app.
-3. App should run locally on the user's computer
+3. App should run locally on the user's computer.

 *{More to be added}*